Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Feature_Tutorials/05-AI-engine-versal-integration/README.md

 ### 5.Run Hardware Emulation

 After packaging, everything is set to run emulation.
 Since you ran `aiesimulator` with profiling enabled, you can bring that to hardware emulation.
 You can pass the `aiesim_options.txt` to the `launch_hw_emu.sh` which will enable the profiling options used in `aiesimulator` to be applied to hardware emulation.
 To do this, add the `-aie-sim-options ../aiesimulator_output/aiesim_options.txt`.
+Since Profiling is deprecated in Hardware Emulation Flow, comment the line 'AIE_PROFILE=All' in `aiesimulator_output/aiesim_options.txt`

 1. To run emulation use the following command: